Addressing a Major Problem –With Local Solutions

-Colorado is facing challenges that national institutions, including global financial institutions, because of their structure, are not addressing.
-Rather than demonizing these institutions and fighting them, Rocky Mountain Public Banking Institute (www.bankingoncolorado.org applies the principle “Think globally, act locally” to this issue.
-We understand that these great banks are hurting local economies everywhere, but that only local action will give immediate relief to our own local communities.
-And given enough of these local actions we will see global relief.
-To this end we support the efforts to establish public banks at the city, county, and state level in Colorado.
+Colorado is facing economic challenges that national and international financial institutions, because of their private ownership and structure, are not addressing.
+Rather than demonizing these institutions, Rocky Mountain Public Banking Institute (www.bankingoncolorado.org) applies the principle “Think globally, act locally” to this issue.
+We understand that these great banks are hurting local economies everywhere, but that local action has the best prospect to provide immediate relief to our own local communities.
+Given enough of these local actions, we will see global relief.
+To this end we will provide a full range of educational support for efforts to establish public banks at the city, county, and state level in Colorado.
 The justifications for this action are given in the following sections.

 What is a Public Bank?